-Of all the conditions commonly seen by podiatrists toenail fungus (onychomycosis) is perhaps the most difficult to treat.
+Of all the conditions podiatrists commonly see, toenail fungus (onychomycosis) is perhaps the most difficult to treat as self care toenail fungus.
 The condition itself is rarely dangerous but can be quite unsightly, especially in more severe cases.
 Common symptoms include thickened or brittle nails with a brownish or yellowish discoloration.

-One of the most popular and widely used treatments for onychomycosis is oral antifungal medications.
-Lamisil (terbinafine) and Diflucan (fluconazole) are among the most prescribed, and are equally effective.
+One of the most popular and widely used self care toenail fungus treatments is Vick’s Vapo-rub.
+It doesn’t compare to oral antifungal medications.
+Lamisil (terbinafine) and Diflucan (fluconazole) are among the most prescribed, and are more effective.

 In order to avoid these issues entirely a large number of patients try at-home, do-it-yourself treatments first.
 Here are 10 of the most popular.

-Before we start it’s important to acknowledge that these treatments aren’t a substitute for professional medical care.
-With this being said, however, they can’t hurt and when used properly may indeed help.
+Before we start, it’s important to acknowledge that these treatments aren’t a substitute for professional medical care.
+With this being said, however, they can’t hurt and when you use them properly, they may indeed help.